Free fall: Uniform gravitational field with air resistance

 The object's speed versus time can be integrated over time to find the vertical position as a function of time:

 Using the figure of 56 m/s for the terminal velocity of a human, one finds that after 10 seconds he will have fallen 348 metres and attained 94% of terminal velocity, and after 12 seconds he will have fallen 455 metres and will have attained 97% of terminal velocity.
+Gravity field is (vertical) position-dependent g(y): when $y_0 \ll R$, $g/g_o=1-2y_0/R$.
+Linear decrease with height, small height compared to Earth's radius R = 6379 km.

 However, when the air density cannot be assumed to be constant, such as for objects falling from high altitude, the equation of motion becomes much more difficult to solve analytically and a numerical simulation of the motion is usually necessary.
-The figure shows the forces acting on meteoroids falling through the Earth's upper atmosphere.
+The figure shows the forces acting on small meteoroids falling through the Earth's upper atmosphere (an acceleration of 0.1 km/s² is 10 g0).
 HALO jumps, including Joe Kittinger's and Felix Baumgartner's record jumps, also belong in this category.

 Inverse-square law gravitational field

 It can be said that two objects in space orbiting each other in the absence of other forces are in free fall around each other, e.g. that the Moon or an artificial satellite "falls around" the Earth, or a planet "falls around" the Sun.
 Assuming spherical objects means that the equation of motion is governed by Newton's law of universal gravitation, with solutions to the gravitational two-body problem being elliptic orbits obeying Kepler's laws of planetary motion.
 This connection between falling objects close to the Earth and orbiting objects is best illustrated by the thought experiment, Newton's cannonball.

 The motion of two objects moving radially towards each other with no angular momentum can be considered a special case of an elliptical orbit of eccentricity e = 1 (radial elliptic trajectory).
 This allows one to compute the free-fall time for two point objects on a radial path.
 The solution of this equation of motion yields time as a function of separation: